 Many states also offer a subcontractor license for companies working under the primary general contractor.
 Electricians, HVAC technicians, and water, sewer, and gas plumbers are all examples of subcontractors who may need a separate license.

 Some states require you to have a license to get general contractor insurance.
-It’s also a good idea to have a license before you apply for worker’s compensation and liability insurance.
+It’s also a good idea to have a license before you apply for workers’ compensation and liability insurance.

 Note that there’s a difference between a license and a business registration.
 Registering your business with the state simply means you’re listed in the state registry.
-Licensing usually requires passing a competency test, providing proof of relevant work experience or verifying your financial records.
+Licensing usually requires passing a competency test, providing proof of relevant work experience, or verifying your financial records.

 Contractor license requirements

 While applications vary by state, expect to see some commonalities among licensing requirements.
-Most states want to see proof of industry experience, as well as passing results from trade, business or law exams.
+Most states want to see proof of industry experience, as well as passing results from trade, business, or law exams.
 You may also need to present proof of your financial records, showing your net worth and evidence of general liability insurance.

-Many license applications also ask you to take a test to show that you are familiar with your specific trade’s best practices, codes, industry regulations and business practices.
+Many license applications also ask you to take a test to show that you are familiar with your specific trade’s best practices, codes, industry regulations, and business practices.
 This is to ensure that contractors are ethical and highly trained.

-If you’re a new business with no industry experience on record, you can still find ways to operate.
 “You can enroll in training programs organized by trade unions and professional guilds,” wrote Indeed.
 “If you have a degree in related fields such as construction management, it can boost your chances of getting a license before gaining experience.”

 [Read more: 5 Costs Every Startup Should Plan For]